The Ministry is organised into the following groups.

 Te Toi - the Office of the Chief Executive

 Te Toi - the Office of the Chief Executive supports the work of our Chief Executive Leauanae Laulu Mac Leauanae.
 It includes Te Pae Huarewa which is led by Mere-Hēni Simcock-Rēweti, Pou Mataaho o Te Pae Huarewa – Deputy Chief Executive Māori Crown Relations in delivering strategic advice, influencing iwi Māori, treaty, arts, culture and heritage policy and operational outcomes.

 Te Aka Tūhono - Investment & Outcomes Group

-Te Aka Tūhono - the Investment & Outcomes Group manages Te Tahua Whakamarohi i te Rāngai Cultural Sector Regeneration Fund, providing $150 million to support the arts and culture sector.
+Te Aka Tūhono - the Investment & Outcomes Group manages Te Tahua Whakamarohi i te Rāngai Cultural Sector Regeneration Fund, which supports the arts and culture sector.
 These include:

 - Te Tahua Whakakaha Cultural Sector Capability Fund:

 - Te Tahua Whakahaumaru Creative Arts Recovery and Employment (CARE) Fund:

 - Te Tahua Āki Auahatanga Cultural Sector Innovation Fund: